Updated: Jun 4

 Season 1 of The Chosen ended with Praetor Quintus ordering that Jesus of Nazareth be detained for questioning.
 This plot, left dangling for most of Season 2, finally resurfaces here in Episode 7, as Atticus reports to Quintus on the whereabouts of Jesus and a detachment of soldiers is sent to bring Jesus in for questioning.
 The potential arrest of Jesus creates a minor crisis among the disciples, as they debate whether to follow Jesus' instruction to wait peacefully or to go try to set him free instead, by petition or by force.
 Along the way, Andrew and Philip discover that the paralytic who was healed and his Ethiopian friend have been witnessing about Jesus' miracles and are causing a stir and Andrew gets worried that the Romans might respond to Jesus by swatting him down, just as Herod swatted John the Baptist down.
 Most of this action is extra-biblical (except for a brief scene at the end where the disciples ask Jesus to teach them how to pray) but the theme of what to do while following under pressure is still worth exploring with your youth group, so that'll be the focus of the lesson below.

-Intro to The Chosen Season 2 Episode 7: Fear Not
+The Chosen Season 2 Episode 7 Intro Questions: Fear Not

 Ask one of your youth to read the following passage: